nyno-kb/python-101/_episodes/04-built-in.md

 ## Python reports a syntax error when grammar rules (that's Python grammar, not English grammar) have been violated

-*   You've seen errors when you try to use a function incorrectly.
-    * Can also have errors when you use punctuation incorrectly.
+You've seen errors when you try to use a function incorrectly, but you can also have errors when you use punctuation incorrectly.
 *   Python will run the program up until that point, but if the grammar of that line of code has produced an error, then the program will shut down with an error.